Diana Prince (DC Extended Universe): Foray into World War I

 In 1918, Diana, now a young woman, rescues Captain Steve Trevor, a pilot with the American Expeditionary Forces, after his plane crashes off the coast of Themyscira.
 The island is soon invaded by the landing party of a German cruiser pursuing Trevor.
 The Amazons engage and kill all the German sailors, but Antiope dies intercepting a German bullet meant for Diana.
 Interrogated with the Lasso of Hestia, Trevor reveals that World War I is raging in the outside world and that he is an Allied spy.
 He stole a notebook with valuable information from the Spanish chief chemist Isabel Maru, who is attempting to engineer a deadlier form of mustard gas under the orders of General Erich Ludendorff.
-Believing Ares is responsible for the war, Diana arms herself with the "Godkiller" sword, a shield, the Lasso of Hestia and her suit of armor and sets out on her own, in defiance of her mother, to stop Ares and end the war.
+Believing Ares is responsible for the war, Diana arms herself with the "Godkiller" sword, a shield, the Lasso of Hestia, and her suit of armor and sets out on her own, in defiance of her mother, to stop Ares and end the war.
 She releases Trevor and immediately leaves Themyscira with him to find and destroy Ares.

-The two arrive in London and Diana is introduced to Etta Candy, Trevor's secretary.
+The two arrive in London, and Diana is introduced to Etta Candy, Trevor's secretary.
 She helps Diana acquire some contemporary clothing so she can better fit in and retain her anonymity.
-Trevor and Diana deliver Maru's notebook to the Supreme War Council, where Patrick Morgan is trying to negotiate an armistice with Germany.
+Trevor and Diana deliver Maru's notebook to the Supreme War Council, where Patrick Morgan is negotiating an armistice with Germany.
 Diana translates Maru's notes, revealing that the Germans plan to release the deadly gas at the Western Front.
 Although forbidden by his commander to act, Trevor, with secret funding from Morgan, recruits Moroccan spy Sameer, Scottish marksman Charlie, and Native American smuggler Chief Napi to help prevent the gas from being released.
 Diana adopts the surname "Prince" to fit in better at Trevor's suggestion.
 As the group approaches the trenches, Prince, unwilling to see the civilians suffer, charges into no man's land and liberates the nearby village of Veld with the aid of the group and Allied forces.
 The team briefly celebrates, taking a photograph in the village, where Prince and Trevor fall in love.